northern-tester/testability-engineering/testability-engineering.md

 Engineering for testability intends to create a culture of co-development for all who contribute to a product, working to reduce toil and tension caused by difficult to test systems.

-### Speed, cadence and quality of feedback is determined by testability
+### Improving testability gives actionable feedback

 We believe that a focus on improving testability gives the team meaningful feedback at a cadence appropriate to their work.
 Risk accumulates as feedback slows, testability not only increases the cadence and speed, but also the quality of that feedback.